Charles Fingado

-Charles Fingado (December 23, 1841 – 1901) was a German-born American politician who served as a member of the Wisconsin State Assembly in 1882.
+Charles Fingado (December 23, 1841 – 1901) was a Grand Duchy of Baden-born American politician who served as a member of the Wisconsin State Assembly in 1882.

 Early life

-Fingado was born on December 23, 1841, in Lahr, Germany.
+Fingado was born on December 23, 1841, in Lahr, Grand Duchy of Baden.
 He moved to Milwaukee, Wisconsin, in 1854 and to Wauwatosa, Wisconsin, in 1856.

 Career

 During the American Civil War, Fingado served with the 24th Wisconsin Volunteer Infantry Regiment and participated in the Battle of Perryville.
 Fingado was a member of the Wisconsin State Assembly in 1882.
 Previously, he held positions in Wauwatosa, serving as treasurer in 1868, supervisor from 1876 to 1880 and chairman of the board in 1880.
 He was a Republican.

 Personal life

 On April 23, 1865, Fingado married Amalia Walther.
 They had six children.
 He died in 1901 in Wauwatosa, where he was also buried.